containers/podman-desktop/website/tutorial/index.md

 ![UI components](img/podman-desktop-ui-components.png)

-1. Left navigation pane: Helps in accessing the dashboard and managing containers, images, pods, volumes, Kubernetes resources, and extensions.
+1. **Left navigation pane**: Helps in accessing the dashboard and managing containers, images, pods, volumes, Kubernetes resources, and extensions.
 You can apply different actions from each component page.

    :::note